chatwoot/docs/docs/product/channels/whatsapp/whatsapp-cloud.md

 ---
-sidebar_label: "Whatsapp Cloud"
+sidebar_label: "WhatsApp Cloud"
-title: "How to create a Whatsapp channel using Whatsapp Cloud API?"
+title: "How to create a WhatsApp channel using WhatsApp Cloud API?"
 help_github_discussions: "https://github.com/chatwoot/chatwoot/discussions/5092"
 help_discord: "https://discord.gg/jypY57m"
 ---

-# How to configure WhatsApp Cloud in Chatwoot?
+# Setup your WhatsApp channel with WhatsApp Cloud API

+Chatwoot supports the official WhatsApp Business API.
+You can connect the phone number and start managing your WhatsApp customer queries from Chatwoot.
+Follow the steps given below to enable your WhatsApp inbox with WhatsApp Cloud API.

 ## Prerequisites

-### Configure your Facebook Developer App
+### 1. **Configure your Facebook Developer App[](https://www.chatwoot.com/docs/product/channels/whatsapp/whatsapp-cloud#configure-your-facebook-developer-app)**

-Follow the `Set up Developer Assets and Platform Access` step in [Whatsapp Cloud API Guide](https://developers.facebook.com/docs/whatsapp/cloud-api/get-started) to create your Facebook Developer app with `Whatsapp Product` enabled.
+First, you need to  create your Facebook Developer app, with `WhatsApp Product` enabled.
+Go to the [WhatsApp Cloud API Guide](https://developers.facebook.com/docs/whatsapp/cloud-api/get-started) and navigate to section called `Set up Developer Assets and Platform Access` and follow the steps.

-Once you finish this step, you can now configure your required phone numbers in the `Whatsapp` section of your Facebook developer app.
+Once you finish this step, you can now configure your required phone numbers in the `WhatsApp` section of your Facebook developer app.
 If you complete the steps successfully, you should be able to obtain the `Phone Number Id` and `Whatsapp Bussiness Account ID` as shown in the below screenshot.
-Chatwoot will require these values for creating the Whatsapp Inbox.
+Chatwoot will require these values for creating the WhatsApp Inbox.

 ![Whatsapp Section Developer App](../images/whatsapp/whatsapp-cloud/whatsapp-section-developer-app.png)